r3c/creep/README.md

 and available options:

 - Local file system:
-  - Use connection format `file:///path` where path is relative to current directory.
+  - Use connection format `file:///path` where path is relative to source directory.
   - Note the use of triple slash `///` because file protocol has no hostname.
 - FTP: